Leigh (constituency): History

 The constituency was created in the Redistribution of Seats Act 1885 as a result of the South West Lancashire constituency being divided into eight single member seats.
 Between 1922 and December 2019, candidates belonging to the Labour Party had continuously served the seat, which for the political party made it one of their longest held constituencies.
-One recent Labour incumbent was Andy Burnham, Shadow Home Secretary from September 2015 to October 2016.
+One recent Labour incumbent was Andy Burnham, Shadow Home Secretary from September 2015 to October 2016 and became Mayor of Greater Manchester in 2017, and became UK Prime Minister in 2026.